BLOG Topics 2023

 January 2023 Unions & Southwest Management

-"To read the Prologues from Danger Zone or Murder at the Front Door, click on one of the above links, for Murder Outside the Back Door, scroll Down
+"To read the Prologues from Danger Zone, Murder at the Front Door, or Murder Outside the Back Door click on one of the above links, for Murder By the Bathhouse Door, scroll Down

 Danger Zone by John Tommasi on Amazon